Over four hours of in-depth wisdom on the mother, companion, and servant archetypes.

 All three of these archetypes care for others in their particular way.
 Throughout this course, Stacey details the power dynamics and motivation of each archetype so you learn the difference between them.
 The mother, companion, and servant all love to give, but they have specific ways and certain people they help.

-In this online class, “The Nurturers: Mother, Companion, Servant,” Stacey Couch gives an in-depth definition of the light and the shadow of the mother, companion and servant archetypes.
+In this online class on the “Nurturer Archetypes,” Stacey Couch gives an in-depth definition of the light and the shadow of the mother, companion and servant archetypes.
 Stacey precisely describes the main themes of each archetype so you can recognize and tell them apart.
 Through story and myth, you receive concrete examples of each archetype’s expression, teaching you to identify these archetypes in yourself and others.